 OMEGA 3 FATTY ACIDS

-Omega−3 fatty acids are important for normal metabolism and are a crucial part of human cell membranes.
+Omega−3 fatty acids are essential for normal metabolism and crucial to human cell membranes.
 Unfortunately, the Western diet does not contain enough omega-3s.
 A deficiency may contribute to chronic diseases like obesity, diabetes, and heart disease.

 Raw Living Spirulina has omega-3 fatty acids in the form of ALA, EPA, and DHA, making it a powerful food to aid in reducing inflammation, promoting healthy cells, and keeping our skin beautiful.